Making bread has to be one of the most satisfying experiences, and so I want to show you how to make homemade bread.

 When turned over, it sounds hollow when knocked on.

-Remove bread and place it on a cooling rack, and allow it to cool completely before slicing into the bread.
+Remove bread and place it on a cooling rack, and allow it to cool to room temperature before slicing into the bread.

 Tips for Making